swag2198/Red-Buoy-Tracker-Using-Kalman-Filter/README.md

-# auvtask
+# Tasks for AUV
-contains source code of auv tasks
+contains source code for tracking thr red buoy from video using kalman filter.
+It uses HSV thresholding to localise the object.